antiprism/libu8g2arm_test/README.md

 directory. **WARNING**: this will delete the src directory before rebuilding it, and any local changes under the src directory will be lost.

+Some replacement files are included in setup/files.
+New functions added to the original files will not be included unless these files are manually updated.

 Credits
 -------